How to implement AI customer service

 Direct answer

 How to implement AI customer service inside your existing WhatsApp, Gmail, and CRM.
-Week-by-week process, common mistakes, and how to measure success.
+The week-by-week process, common mistakes, and how to measure success.

-- How to implement AI customer service inside your existing WhatsApp, Gmail, and CRM.
-Week-by-week process, common mistakes, and how to measure success.
+• How to implement AI customer service inside your existing WhatsApp, Gmail, and CRM.
+The week-by-week process, common mistakes, and how to measure success.

 Start with the highest-volume, highest-friction touchpoint